upstarter/automata/README.md

  reusability, and efficiency of implementation.
 They enable design/development scalability and efficiency.

  [Utility AI](http://www.gameaipro.com/GameAIPro/GameAIPro_Chapter09_An_Introduction_to_Utility_Theory.pdf)
  is used to keep the automata focused on actions by providing an external system for all decision making support.
-This significantly reduces the amount of logic/nodes required for an agent and takes the heavy mathematical workload off of action developers.
+This significantly reduces the amount of logic/nodes required for an agent and takes the heavy mathematical workload off of designers & action developers.

 ### Requirements

 #### Autonomy is the capacity of agent(s) to achieve a set of coordinated goals by their own means (without human intervention) adapting to environment variations.

 It combines five complementary  aspects:
-  - Perception e.g. interpretation of stimuli, removing ambiguity/vagueness from complex input data and determining relevant information based on context/strata/motif specific communications
+  1. Perception e.g. interpretation of stimuli, removing ambiguity/vagueness from complex input data and determining relevant information based on context/strata/motif specific communications
-  - Reflection e.g. building/updating a faithful environment run-time model
+  2. Reflection e.g. building/updating a faithful environment run-time model
-  - Goal management e.g. choosing among possible goals the most appropriate ones for a given configuration of the environment model
+  3. Goal management e.g. choosing among possible goals the most appropriate ones for a given configuration of the environment model
-  - Planning to achieve chosen goals
+  4. Planning to achieve chosen goals
-  - Self-adaptation e.g. the ability to adjust behavior through learning and reasoning and to change dynamically the goal management and planning processes.
+  5. Self-adaptation e.g. the ability to adjust behavior through learning and reasoning and to change dynamically the goal management and planning processes.

 Note that the five aspects are orthogonal.
 The first two aspects deal with